Desertec: Dii GmbH

-At the end of 2014, most shareholders left Dii which has been described both as a "failure" and as a reorientation in project objectives.
+At the end of 2014, most shareholders left Dii which has been described both as a "failure" and as a reorientation toward 'net zero emissions' in MENA and positioning MENA to become a major clean energy exporter.
 The reformed Dii GmbH was not able to convince most of the shareholders to join their venture.
+In 2026 about 110 international companies are partner of Dii's network.

 RWE, State Grid Corporation of China, ACWA Power and a number of partner companies joined the Dii GmbH and the company focuses on the new mission of accelerating the energy transition on the Arabian Peninsula.

 X-Links

 The X-Links project aims to connect Morocco and the United Kingdom via an undersea cable.

 In August 2023, the British government granted the project a status of "national importance," which is intended to expedite the approval process.

 Initial funds have also been acquired for the project's development.
 Since the project mainly relies on photovoltaics and wind power, rather than a combination of photovoltaics and solar thermal energy as initially planned in the Desertec concept, some British observers see a stronger competition with wind farms that the United Kingdom aims to develop in the North Sea.
 Both photovoltaics and wind provide weather-dependent electricity, thus serving different market segments compared to solar thermal power plants, which directly compete with coal and gas plants for night-time power, baseload, or reserve contracts.
 The X-Links team intends to store electricity using batteries, which is more expensive than utilizing solar thermal energy.
 Therefore, the project plans to offset the price difference with a "Contracts-for-Difference" agreement with the UK government.
 However, the British government has (as of now) not yet guaranteed such a purchase agreement.
 The use of solar thermal energy has been ruled out to avoid the higher technical planning effort involved in project development.